 Chris Lord: When we talk about analytics in this context, it’s all about understanding patterns of life.
 It’s understanding how people are using your space over time and then using that information in order to drive business value and decisions.

 There are many dimensions that occupancy analytics can inform.
 There’s the classic operation use; this could be help-desk staffing, security staffing, custodial staffing.
 Make sure you’re doing it at the right time with the right number of people based on how people are using a space.
 It can be long-term, like capital planning or deciding whether or not to renew a lease.

 Overall it helps inform whether you have too much, or too little space, or the right kind of space…

 The information we extract from patterns of life can inform major spatial decisions in the workplace that ultimately should lead to greater employee satisfaction.

 Armored Things employs two layers of analytics.
 The first takes high-volume real-time sensor streams and disparate data sources and combines them into a cohesive view of people and movement in space.
 This work relies on a lot of machine learning techniques and models.

-The second layer uses that data to understand the patterns of life in a space, and to combine it with contextual data (like weather or how space is allocated/reserved/scheduled) to extract insights that can directly drive business decisions about staffing, resource allocation, or space utilization.
+The second layer uses that data to understand the patterns of life in space, and to combine it with contextual data (like weather or how space is allocated/reserved/scheduled) to extract insights that can directly drive business decisions about staffing, resource allocation, or space utilization.